openziti/ziti-sdk-py/sample/ziti-socket/README.md

 ```

 ### Example Output:
-Using a service called `python.echo.ziti` on port `80` here is what this would look like.
+Using a service called `python.flask.ziti` on port `80` here is what this would look like.
 ```shell
 $ python ziti-socket.py python.flask.ziti 80
 Ziti SDK version = (b'0.31.5', b'ccbc692')